x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/apply-retention-policy.md

 5. In **Bulk Assign Retention Policy**, select the retention policy you want to apply to the mailboxes, and then click **Save**.

-### Use the Shell to apply a retention policy to a single mailbox
+### Use Exchange Online PowerShell to apply a retention policy to a single mailbox

 This example applies the retention policy RP-Finance to Morris's mailbox.